Volunteer Resources

 Juliette Participation in Product Programs

 Juliettes are Girl Scouts who participate in Girl Scout activities without a troop.
 They are affectionately named after our founder Juliette Gordon Low.
 Juliettes can participate in the Entrepreneurship programs; Fall Product and Cookie Programs with their caregivers acting as their Troop Leader.
 Optional training for caregivers supporting their Juliettes can be found here.
-Cookie Program […]
+Select a […]

 Volunteer Requirements